Microsoft/azure-docs.pt-pt/articles/azure-functions/functions-create-student-starter.md

 ---
-title: Criar uma função a utilizar o Azure para estudantes iniciante | Documentos da Microsoft
+title: Criar uma função usando o Azure for Students Starter | Microsoft Docs
-description: Saiba como criar uma função do Azure a partir de uma subscrição do Azure para estudantes iniciante Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
+description: Saiba como criar uma função do Azure de dentro de uma assinatura inicial do Azure for Student Customer intent: As a student, I want to be able to create a HTTP triggered Function App within the Student Starter plan so that I can easily add APIs to any project.
 services: functions
 documentationcenter: na